how to handle stolen check

 a.
 Mail Checks Securely

-• Use secure mailing methods, such as certified mail, to ensure checks are delivered safely.
+• Use secure mailing methods, such as certified mail, to ensure you can mail a check safely.

 • Avoid leaving checks in unsecured mailboxes where they could be intercepted.